 Following purchase, you will automatically receive an email containing a link to click on and download the PDF.
 Please save the file onto your device for future access (e.g. onto iBooks on the iPad).
-The link will expire after 4 downloads.
 The actual page size of the eBook is A4, with 175 dpi, and it displays well on the iPad (and other similar tablets).
 You can save it to iBooks on the iPad for quick access.

 When you purchase this eBook, it is for one licence for your own personal use.
 Do not share it with others or distribute it in any form.
 Feel free to use the information to dye textiles for sale, but please do not use my book as the basis for a workshop.
 I’m sure that you can appreciate how much work has gone into the research, photography and writing of this book.
 Thank you.